Fogón Asado: Traditional Asado Turned Fine Dining Tasting Menu

 The typically tough and fatty matambre was perfectly paired with a fresh citrusy salad.

-These small details elevate the asado into the fine dining experience Fogon is proud of.
+These small details elevate the asado into the fine dining experience Fogon is known for.

-At the end of the meal, when I thought I couldn’t hold a single bite more, we were served dulce de leche filled crepes (panqueques con dulce de leche) with whipped cream and Patagonian berries.
+At the end of the meal – when I thought I couldn’t hold a single bite more – we were served dulce de leche filled crepes (panqueques con dulce de leche) topped with whipped cream and Patagonian berries.

-A hot branding iron pressed into the sugar covered pancake, filling the space with smoke once more to end the perfect meal.
+A hot branding iron pressed into the sugar covered pancake, filling the space with smoke one final time to end the meal.

-If all of this is making your mouth water, click here to book your own 8 course Fogón Asado Experience.
+If all of this is making your mouth water, click here to book your own Fogón Asado Experience.

 With limited seating and high demand, they tend to sell out so I recommend booking your seats in advance.

-In fact, we talked with all the other guests on our side of the bar.
+In fact, we still talked with all the other guests on our side of the bar.

 If you have any questions about the meal, feel free to comment below as I always respond!